Druid

 To use wild empathy, the druid and the animal must be within 30 feet of one another under normal conditions.
 Generally, influencing an animal in this way takes 1 minute but, as with influencing people, it might take more or less time.

-A druid can also use this ability to influence a magical beast with an Intelligence score of 1 or 2, but she takes a –4 penalty on the
+A druid can also use this ability to influence a magical beast with an Intelligence score of 1 or 2, but she takes a –4 penalty on the check.

 Woodland Stride (Extraordinary)